t2-project/documentation/source/monolith/deploy.rst

 Deploy on a Kubernetes Cluster
 ==============================

 This section describes how to deploy the T2-Modulith on a Kubernetes cluster.
-You find the the deployment files in the directory :file:`k8s` in the `modulith <https://github.com/t2-project/modulith>`__ repository.
+You find the K8s manifest files in the directory :file:`k8s/t2-monolith` in the `DevOps <https://github.com/t2-project/devops>`__ repository.

+In the following we explain the basic deployment steps, however, there are also some slightly more sophisticated Bash scripts to make the deployment easier:

+* ``start-monolith.sh``
+* ``stop-monolith.sh``
+* ``update-monolith.sh``

+Note: To deploy the T2-Modulith to a managed Kubernetes environment like AWS Elastic Kubernetes Services (EKS), Azure Kubernetes Service (AKS), etc., some additional configuration may be required.
+Look into the provided Terraform configurations for more information.

 Install MongoDB
 ---------------